sophiemiddleton/ReferenceAnalysis-Develoment/README.md

 Scripts associated with development of the Mu2e Reference Analysis

 * ReferenceAna - this runs roofit on standard ntuple (currently TrkAna) output on Mu2e machines;
-* StatsTool-CutNCount - this will priovide a simplistic cut-and-count analysis - currently a set of python scripts interfaced to pyROOT.
+* StatsTool-CutNCount - old scripts for previous sensitivity study.

 ## Development Status